ANTIMICROBIAL AGENTS AND CHEMOTHERAPY - 2022/3

-Formative assessment is integral to this module and will be provided in lectures by using questions and discussions throughout.
+Formative assessment is integral to this module and will be provided through mid-semester 1:1 feedback on grant proposal progress.

-- • Cover the molecular basis for the action of antimicrobial drugs together with the molecular basis for tolerance and resistance to these agents
+- Cover the molecular basis for the action of antimicrobial drugs together with the molecular basis for tolerance, persistence, and resistance to these agents

-- • Study specific pathogens that are associated with antibiotic resistance
+- Study specific pathogens that are associated with antimicrobial resistance

-- • Enable understanding of the interaction between host, pathogen, and drug, as defined by pharmacokinetics and pharmacodynamics.
+- Enable understanding of the interaction between host, pathogen, and drug.

 |001||Describe the action and resistance of the major groups of antimicrobial agents, with reference to specific named examples||KC|